Serrowxd/Prowess_React/README.md

 - Import and split all JSON data at the top level, passing it to the relevant smart components that will dole it out to their smaller dumb components.
 - The main roster of the guild should be stored in a JSON file, it should only require the username, raider.io, warcraftlogs, and armory links - the rest will be autofilled.
   - `NOTE: This will be pulled from the raider.io API for all the information.
 Links to warcraftlogs / raider.io / armory will all be done via the json file and imported accordingly.`
-  - `Additionally the images will be pulled from the Battle.net links directly, this will prevent images from needing to be updated with renames or roster changes.`
+  - `Additionally the images will be pulled from the Battle.net links directly, this will prevent images from needing to be updated with roster changes or needing to be done by hand.`
 - Homepage needs a background image that's viable, possibly a video but without a proper video it'll be much harder.
 Look into this?

 ---